The Sydney Sixers signed him before next week’s player draft so that Babar Azam will play in the Big Bash for the first time.

 Each team can sign one foreign player before Thursday’s draft.

 The Sixers were the only men’s team that hadn’t signed a foreign player.
-Jamie Overton, Chris Jordan, Tom Curran, and Sam Billings, all from England, were already signed to other teams.
+Other teams had already signed English players Jamie Overton, Chris Jordan, Tom Curran, and Sam Billings.

 Some of the players who have signed up for the draft include the English duo of Jacob Bethell and Ollie Pope, both of whom made their league debut last season.